-- 5.57 On contacting the Enforcement Team you will be asked to provide the following information: - a.
+5.64 On contacting the Enforcement Team you will be asked to provide the following information: -

+- a.
 The address or detailed location of the site - b.
 Precise details of the alleged breach - c.
 The impact of the development on your living conditions - d.
 When the alleged breach started/took place (can be approximate) - e.
 The nature of any building work/uses of the property - f.
 Current and previous uses of the property - g.
-Names, addresses, telephone number of persons involved, e.g. owner, occupier, interested party (if you know this) - h.
-Your name, address and contact number (anonymous complaints are not investigated) - 5.58 Your contact details are requested so that you can be kept informed of progress on the investigation but they are not passed on to the people involved in the alleged breach. - 5.59 Once the issue has been investigated there may be cause to take enforcement action.
-If there is, then the case officer will first try to negotiate a remedy if appropriate.
-If the negotiation fails, the officer writes a report.
+Any photographs that may assist the investigation - h.
+Names, addresses, telephone number of persons involved, e.g., owner, occupier, interested party (if you know this) - i.
+Your name, address, and contact number (anonymous complaints are not investigated)

+5.65 Your contact details are requested so that you can be kept informed of progress on the investigation, but they are not passed on to the people involved in the alleged breach.

+5.66 Once the issue has been investigated there may be cause to take enforcement action.
+If there is, then the case officer will first try to negotiate a remedy, if appropriate.
+If the negotiation fails, the officer writes a report recommending enforcement action.
 The report details the alleged breach(es), the reasons why action should be taken, the planning history of the site, the type of notice that should be served and the action that should be taken to remedy the planning breach.
-This report is reviewed by a senior officer with delegated powers, or Planning Committee, for their agreement to serve the notice.
-The approved reports are available for inspection at the Council's offices on request.
+This report is reviewed by a senior officer with delegated powers, for their agreement to serve the notice.
+The approved reports are available for inspection at the Council's offices on request or by contacting the Planning Enforcement Team at planningnenforcement@ealing.gov.uk.

-5.60 The Council has a duty to keep a register of all stop notices, breach of condition notices and enforcement notices, which is available for the public to view by prior appointment at the Planning Services Counter of the Council's Customer Service Centre, Perceval House.
+5.67 The Council has a duty to keep a register of all stop notices, breach of condition notices and enforcement notices, which is available for the public to view by prior appointment at the Planning Services Counter of the Council's Customer Service Centre, Perceval House.